HUGLeipzig/altafplotter/README.md

 `sudo podman build --build-arg VERSION=${APP_VERSION} --tag ${APP_VERSION} .`

 ## User guidelines

 Guidelines on how to use the altafplotter and interpretation of potential UPD findings can be found [here](https://github.com/HUGLeipzig/altafplotter/blob/main/user_guideline/user_guideline.md).

+**We had en error in the guidelines and the sidebar description "Flagging criteria" in the app, where the cutoffs for the inheritance ratio for trios and duos were swapped.
+This is now corrected.
+The correct values are: trio:2, duo:5**

 ## Integration with Varvis/Gepado